anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

 The echo contract just echoes whatever is sent to it in an event.
 You can take a look at the contract [here](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#code).
 Also take a look at the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#internaltx), since any.sender relays your transaction via a Relay contract your transaction will show up as an internal transaction.

-**Note**: The whole demo takes place on the ROPSTEN network, so ensure that any urls you use (eg. etherscan, infura) are for that network.
+**Note**: The whole demo takes place on the Ropsten network, so ensure that any urls you use (eg. etherscan, infura) are for that network.

 ## Prerequisites
 1. Install [Node](https://nodejs.org/en/download/), if you dont have it already.